YA-AMEERS/contextual-analysis-basics/Readme.md

-Sure, I can provide a comprehensive and professional README for your API documentation.
-Here's a detailed breakdown:

 # News Aggregation API

 This API is designed to query breaking news from various news outlets through Google, process the news articles, structure them, and store them in a database.
 The API uses natural language processing (NLP) techniques to extract relevant information from the news articles and categorize them based on their content.